kiliansinger/codetricks/README.md

 If you want to dive into the basics of neural networks have a look here (Niesen also coauthored a book about Quantum Information Theory...)
 [http://neuralnetworksanddeeplearning.com/](http://neuralnetworksanddeeplearning.com/)

+> [!TIP]
-Choose a small programming project that challanges you a bit.
-This is a learning paradigm called learning the hard way.
+> Choose a small programming project > that challanges you a bit.
+This is > a learning paradigm called learning the hard way.
 Which basically means that you learn best by trying a problem which is not too easy.
 Many years ago I needed to learn about compiler design, that's when I realized that there is no better way to learning all the nits and bits of a programming language and also value its design descissions and beauty by [writing a compiler](https://github.com/kiliansinger/logic) yourself.

 ____